GoogleCloudPlatform/composer-local-dev/README.md

     available values, you can
     [list available Cloud Composer versions](#create-a-local-airflow-environment-with-a-specific-cloud-composer-version).

-3. To apply the changes, [restart your local Airflow environment](#stop-or-restart-a-local-airflow-environment).
+3. To apply the changes, [restart your local Airflow environment](#stop-or-restart-a-local-airflow-environments).

 ### Delete a local Airflow environment

 **Caution:** Make sure that you saved all required data from the environment, such as logs and configuration.

-To delete a a local Airflow environment, run the following command:
+To delete a local Airflow environment, run the following command:

 ```bash
 composer-dev remove LOCAL_ENVIRONMENT_NAME